scud3r1a/rtlwifi_fix/README.md

 #### The problem
-On certain Wi-Fi modules (mostly included in notebooks and laptops), the Wi-Fi does not work, the connection gets lost after some time or the connection rate drops from time to time.
+On certain Wi-Fi modules (mostly included in notebooks and laptops), the Wi-Fi does not work immediately, the connection gets lost after some time or the connection rate drops from time to time.
-Those Wi-Fi drivers are made from Realtek and they make some problems under Linux distributions.
+Those Wi-Fi drivers are made by Realtek and they make some problems under Linux distributions.

 #### The Wi-Fi device
 To find your Wi-Fi device, under Linux, just execute the following: